ACCESS-NRI/MED-Portal/docs/editing.md

 - Check the work being referenced in the submission:
   - Authors of software that is being built on might be interested in reviewing the submission.
   - Users of the the software that is being submission be interested in reviewing the submission
-- Avoid asking JOSS editors to review: If at all possible, avoid asking JOSS editors to review as they are generally very busy editing their own papers.
+- Avoid asking JOSS editors to review: If at all possible, avoid asking JOSS editors to review as they are generally very busy editing their own models.

 Once a reviewer accepts, the handling editor runs the command `@whedon assign @username as reviewer` in the `PRE-REVIEW` issue.
 Add more reviewers with the command `@whedon add @username as reviewer`.
 Under the uncommon circumstance that a review must be started before all reviewers have been identified (e.g., if finding a second reviewer is taking a long time and the first reviewer wants to get started), an editor may elect to start the review and add the remaining reviewers later.
 To accomplish this, the editor will need to hand-edit the review checklist to create space for the reviewers added after the review issues is created.